hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,630 (3040 nm)

 ##### 0300
-Blue skies for today—what a gift!
+Blue skies today—what a gift!
 Devine overslept because the phone died, and there was no alarm to wake him.
 I drove for 4 hours straight, and it felt unending.
 We feel that way often, even for short 2-hour shifts.
-We're steering and it feels as though it's been hours and hours.
-Then we see the time, and it's only been 30 minutes?
+Time goes slow when we're steering for what feels like hours and hours, then, when we look at the time, it has only been 30 minutes.
 There ought to be a ring in Dante's hell like this, where time is warped, where the clock says it is 0233 but it never, ever changes.
 Or sometimes it does change, to 0234, but then somehow it rolls back to 0233?!
 Our brains must have hallucinated the change, surely!

 ##### 0800
 We have instant coffee with oatmeal.
 The wind is still out of the west, offering good smooth sailing and gentle seas.

 ##### 0800
-Took sleeping bags out to dry, also found more mold covering a variety of objects.
-The pans under the sink had coffee from the recent spillage that we forgot to clean up, and that developed into mold.
+Took sleeping bags out to dry, also found more mold.
+The pans under the sink had coffee from the recent spillage that we forgot to clean up completly, and so mold developed.
 The papers inside the navigation table also harbor an advanced civilization of rotted matter.
 We want to keep our charts anyway though, as we might need them as back up.
 They are moist and full of spots and stains, handling them without tearing them up is difficult.
 We hung them over the lee cloths, to try and get them to dry but we both know that won't happen.

 We had *soba* (see recipes) for lunch, the smell was enough to cover up the one emanating from the rotten charts.
 To be truly rid of it, we'd have to exorcise the rot demons out of them.

 ##### 1600
 We have our first happy hour of the trip!
 We've completed one third of the trip, and celebrated with a glass of red wine.
 We left Japan with many cartons of Japanese wine, of varying sweetness.
 Robusta made it to half the distance to Dutch Harbor, and they too celebrated this grand event.
 They are close, but we still don't see them on AIS.
 They are north of us, maybe we'll catch up?
-We turned northeastward at 166°E, we'll be skirting not so great weather to escape another.
-Such is life out here.
-We do out best to position ourselves well to the weather, but that is not always possible.
+We turned northeastward at 166°E, we'll be skirting not-so-great weather to escape yet worse weather.
+Such is life out here, we do our best to position ourselves with the weather.

 ##### 2100
 Clear skies, with plenty of stars, but no time to enjoy them as the sea demands our attention.
 The wind is rising, and will steady at a good strength until dinner time tomorrow.